prathvihan108/campusX/backend/README.md

 ---

-## Step 3: Generate SSL Certificates in Frontend Directory(optonal: only if u want to use to test teh fornt end too)
+## Step 3: Generate SSL Certificates in Frontend Directory(No need if u are using PostMan)

 1. Navigate to the frontend directory:
    ```sh